 Literature Resource Center provides access to: full-text scholarly articles, book reviews, biographical essays, full text of thousands of poems and short stories published in contemporary journals and magazines, overview essays on thousands of books and literary topics, links to editorially selected websites on authors and their works, pictures, audio interviews and more.

 This resource offers fully searchable comprehensive bilingual dictionaries and unique study materials that provide extra help with learning languages.
-Currently includes Arabic, Chinese, French, German, Italian, Portuguese, Russian and Spanish bilingual dictionaries.
+Currently includes Chinese, French, German, Italian, Russian, Spanish.

 Central & Eastern European Academic Source (CEEAS) provides full-text coverage to hundreds of publications pertaining to central and eastern European countries.
 The collection covers many academic areas including business and economics, medical sciences, political science, law, library and information sciences, literature, linguistics, history, and sociology relating to this geographic region.